DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN/README.md

 Timeline Guide
 ![TimelineGuide](https://github.com/DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN/blob/main/Datasheets%20and%20Information/ESPKnack%20Guide%20Timeline.png)

+-   26-04-30 - The ESPKnack boards are in SMT production.
+They will then be tested, kitted and shipped.
+Updates to follow.
 -   26-04-11 - Many thanks for all your pledges and support.
 Awaiting Kickstarter to process the Backers Pledges.
 -   26-03-27 - GitHub Wiki Pages Expanded, along with Code Examples.
 -   26-03-26 - Kickstarter 100% backed, which is fantatic.
 Many thanks to all who supported so far.
 Please keep promoting where possible to gain further community support.